Learn why democratic leadership is the most desirable leadership style

 There are three types of democratic leadership and management styles to be aware of:

 Participative leadership: This leadership style also involves encouraging the thoughts, ideas, and opinions of employees, but the team works together collaboratively to make a decision.
-This style is prioritised to represent minority voices and create a participatory culture.
+This style helps represent minority voices and create a participatory culture.

 Collaborative leadership: This leadership style includes the fundamentals of consultative and participative leadership styles, but the key difference is that the decision is determined by a predominant consensus.